timtadh/netutils/README.md

 By Tim Henderson (tim.tadh@gmail.com)

 This is a little library that was part of a larger project that I decided to pull out and make public.
-It is kinda a replacement for `chan" in the sense that it allows you to treat a TCP connection as a pair of `chan`s.
+It is kinda a replacement for `netchan` in the sense that it allows you to treat a TCP connection as a pair of `chan`s.
 However, it is not as ambitious as `netchan` was.
 It doesn't attempt to solve any sort of serialization for you instead it is a `[]byte` oriented interface.